noidexe/GodotSteam/README.md

 ---
 - GDExtension for 4.1 is **not** compatible with 4.0.3 or lower.
 Please check the versions you are using.
 - Overlay will not work in the editor but will work in export projects when uploaded to Steam.
 This seems to a limitation with Vulkan currently.
-- When self-compiling, using MinGW will cause crashes unless you are using GodotSteam 4.10 or newer.
+- When self-compiling, **do not** use MinGW as it will cause crashes.

 Quick How-To
 ---